Standley Lake: History

 This agreement was the beginning of several years of competition, distrust and lawsuits as Westminster competed with FRICO and other towns for Clear Creek Water.
 The original dispute began with Westminster, Northglenn, and Broomfield over revenues from building industrial complexes that were in un-incorporated areas near Westminster.
 Westminster was the only one with enough water to serve new companies.
 There were two things that fueled this bitter dispute; each city's heavy investment in or desire for utilities and the Colorado annexation law.
 Commerce City and Arvada entered the dispute later.
 By 1971 Westminster had quelled most of the land battles.
-In 1978 FRICO and the City of Westminster sat down and settled the "Flip Flop Suit," giving Westminster the right to carry over unused water, thus increasing the City's water supply at no additional cost.
+In 1978 FRICO and the City of Westminster sat down and settled the "Flip Flop Suit," giving Westminster the right to carry over unused water, thus increasing the city's water supply at no additional cost.

 In 1988 the Standley Lake Task Force was formed by the City of Westminster and Jefferson County.
 In April 1998, Jefferson County Open Space (JCOS) and FRICO finalized several years of negotiations and reached an agreement for the purchase of the land and recreation rights surrounding Standley Lake.
 JCOS then deeded all property owned at that time to the City of Westminster for the purpose of upgrading and maintaining Standley Lake as a regional park.
 JCOS also contributed $2.4 Million to be used for improvements which included a boat ramp, campground, restroom facilities, fish cleaning station, ranger station/visitor center, access roads and trail system.
 The area was designated a Regional Park in 1998.

+Standley Lake was historically affected by runoff from the Rocky Flats Plant via Woman Creek, which drains about 35% of the site.
+Contaminants, including plutonium, tritium, and nitrates, were released between 1952 and 1989.
+While most plutonium settled in creek beds and reservoir sediments due to its low solubility, concerns about contamination led to the construction of the Woman Creek Reservoir in 1996 to intercept runoff and protect Standley Lake.
+Surface water monitoring following closure of the plant, conducted by entities such as the Colorado Department of Public Health and Environment and local municipalities, indicates that risks to drinking water remain minimal under existing management measures.

 In December 2019, Westminster banned trailered boats on Standley Lake in its fight against invasive mussels from other states.
 The move came after a temporary ban in March and months of further consideration.